 - Fire, flood and storm damage, including hurricanes and tornadoes.

-- Repairs to home and appliances because of damage due to corrosive drywall (known as Chinese drywall).
+- Repairs to home because of damage due to pyrrhotite.

 - Replacement cost of trees and shrubs damaged by storms or fires.

-Contributions to qualified charities are fully deductible up to 50% of your AGI.
+Contributions to qualified charities are deductible within limits base on your AGI.
 (You can carry over any nondeductible excess for up to five years.)
 Included…

 - Automobile expenses for volunteer activities computed at 14 cents per mile plus parking fees and tolls.

-- Cash contributions.
+- Cash contributions up to 50% of AGI (100% for certain disaster relief contributions).
 (Either canceled check, bank statement, credit card statement or acknowledgment is required for all donations up to $249 and written acknowledgment from the charity for contributions in excess of $249.)

 - Fair market value of clothing and other household items donated to charity.
 A qualified appraisal is generally required if the value of donated items exceeds $500.